atsyplenkov/megapolis/content/home/logistics.md

   icon = "video"
   icon_pack = "fas"
   name = "Zoom meeting"
   description = "Where a live lectures will be given.
-Only Host and Speakers access"
+Only registered persons access.
+The link was sent to you in email."

 [[feature]]
   icon = "youtube"
   icon_pack = "fab"
   name = "<a href='https://www.youtube.com/channel/UCCXZNFdglOzGczmnAisb1vg'>Yotube channel</a>"
-  description = "Where you can watch the lectures and ask questions.
-Public access"
+  description = "Where you can watch the recorded lectures."

 [[feature]]
   icon = "file-powerpoint"